senotrusov/notes/arch-linux-installation.md

     The device you select will be completely erased in the following steps.
 Choose carefully to avoid data loss.
 Back up all necessary data.

 Use the appropriate tab for your disk type.

+!!! info

     For more information on disk partitioning, see the [Installation guide: Partition the disks](https://wiki.archlinux.org/title/Installation_guide#Partition_the_disks) and [Parted](https://wiki.archlinux.org/title/Parted).

 === "NVMe Drives"